 Grand National Legends

-Grand National greats are now honoured in an award scheme that was launched by Aintree racecourse and race sponsors, John Smiths, in 2010.
-The hall of fame-style initiative initially required the public to vote for five personalities to be inducted as the inaugural Grand National Legends.
+Grand National greats are honoured in a Hall of Fame launched in 2010 by Aintree racecourse and by the sponsors at the time – John Smith.
+The Aintree Hall of Fame initiative required the public to vote for five personalities to be inducted as the inaugural Grand National Legends.

 The winners were announced on the day of the 2010 Grand National and inscribed on commemorative plaques at Aintree.
 They were:

 • Ginger McCain and his record three-time winning horse Red Rum;

 • John Buckingham and Foinavon, the unlikely winners in 1967;